denten-books/plain-text/1-chapter.md

 The configuration state of the machine determines the movement of the "reading" and "writing" apparatus along the surface of the tape.
 At its simplest incarnation, the tape moves along one dimension only: left or right.
-Thus some of the scanned symbols are meant to represent computable numbers (the whole point of Turing's paper).
-Yet other symbols are meant as machine instructions.
+Some of the scanned symbols are meant to represent computable numbers (the whole point of Turing's paper).
+Yet other symbols represent machine instructions.
 They direct the movement of the reading and writing head.
 They tell the machine to "write," "scan," or "erase" symbols.
 Today, we would call such instructions "programs" or "control codes."
 The control codes and the computed data form a part of the same continuous stream of information.